Boris Sandler, Violin

-Boris Sandler was born in Tbilisi, Georgia in the former U.S.S.R and began playing violin at age 7.
+Boris Sandler was born in Tbilisi, Georgia, in the former USSR, and began playing violin at age 7.
 He was first-prize winner at the State Competition for young performers at age 16 and played Mendelssohn, Tchaikovsky and Mozart violin concertos with the Tbilisi Symphony Orchestra.
-Sandler moved to the United States with his family in 1979 and began studies with Dorothy Delay at the Juilliard School.
-He then continued his studies at the Manhattan School of Music in New York where he received lessons with the concertmaster of the New York Philharmonic, Glenn Dicterow.
-In 2007, Sandler took a sabbatical from the Naples Philharmonic Orchestra to play with a newly formed opera orchestra in Valencia, Spain under the direction of Lorin Maazel.
+Boris moved to the United States with his family in 1979 and began studies with Dorothy Delay at the Juilliard School.
+He then continued his studies at the Manhattan School of Music in New York, where he received lessons with the concertmaster of the New York Philharmonic, Glenn Dicterow.
+In 2007, Boris took a sabbatical from the Naples Philharmonic to play with a newly formed opera orchestra in Valencia, Spain, under the direction of Lorin Maazel.

-Sandler and his wife Bella Gutshtein are the hosts of the Russian Music Salon at their Naples home, where they have also hosted several Parties of Note.
-Sandler has been a member of the Naples Philharmonic since 2001.
+Boris and his wife, Bella Gutshtein, are the hosts of the Russian Music Salon at their Naples home, where they have also hosted several Parties of Note.
+Boris has been a member of the Naples Philharmonic since 2001.